 This joint report with the National Youth Employment Coalition highlights state and local solutions to improve education and income-earning outcomes for undocumented youth.
 These solutions can be advanced by elected officials, policymakers, advocates, nonprofits, foundations, and education leaders across the United States.
-This convening and research are a part of GCPI’s broader policy development work on the Youth Opportunity Guarantee, which would ensure access to education and employment for all young people in the United States.
+This project is a part of GCPI’s broader policy development work on the Youth Opportunity Guarantee, which would ensure access to education and employment for all young people in the United States.

 This report introduces a Youth Opportunity Guarantee of education, training, and employment for all youth ages 16 to 24 in the United States.
 After years of extensive research and consultation with well over 100 experts and stakeholders, GCPI has created a framework that integrates secondary, postsecondary, and employment systems to make long-term labor market success a reality for all youth in the United States.